 - Campus deliveries are made using electric cart whenever possible.

-- Kitchens recycle all metal, glass, plastic, and cardboard from food packaging.
+- Kitchens recycle all metal, plastic, and cardboard from food packaging.

 - Dishwashing machine with eco-rinse feature reduces water consumption nearly 50%.